-Due date: March 14 Value: 20% Word Limit: 1,000 words
+Due date: March 14 Value: 20%

+Word Limit: 1,200 words

 Genesis 22: 1-14 is also known as the "Binding of Isaac" or the "Sacrifice of Isaac."
 Why is it an important passage?
-In what way could it be challenging to its reader?
-How would you respond to the challenge?
+What difficulty or challenge might it present to the reader?
+What approach would you take to its interpretation?

 Write an exegetical essay on this passage to address the above or another question/questions of your own in relation to the meaning of the passage.
 You should write in the formal essay style, presenting a central argument.
-The essay should incorporate references to at least five commentaries and/or scholarly articles, using footnotes and including a bibliography.
+The essay should show engagements with at least five scholarly works.